gsinclair/lbt/DEVELOPMENT.md

 This is not an appending journal.
 It is a live document with a place to design and/or document features.
 Ultimately the information either withers or ends up in proper documentation.

-## Registers

-STOre a value in a named register and access it later.
-Each one has a TTL so that it doesn't stay around polluting the namespace for long.
-This solves a real problem when it comes to long content.
-It simulates a local variable.

-The following code builds up the quadratic formula bit by bit.
-While it is a toy example, it accurately demonstrates a key value of the register feature: giving names to pieces of information that can then be used in a readable way, such that paragraphs of text can be clear, without containing expansive low-level typesetting.

-Note that the $ in the name shows that it is mathematical text, meaning it will be silently wrapped in `\ensuremath`

-    STO $Delta :: 4 :: b^2 - 4ac
-    STO $Num   :: 4 :: -b \pm \sqrt{◊Delta}
-    STO $Den   :: 4 :: 2a
-    STO $QF    :: 1000 :: x = \frac{◊Num}{◊Den}

-The building blocks `Delta`, `Num` and `Den` have a short life: they are being used to build `QF`.
-But `QF` has a long life as it will see a lot of use in whatever section we are writing.
-This way, if some text further down refers to `Num` it will be either a new value or an error (because the author forgot to redefine it).
-It will *not* silently refer to `-b \pm \sqrt{◊Delta}`.

-The author has used this register feature most commonly to typeset complicated integrals.
-Consider an exam question where variants of the same integral appear in multiple places, say with different bounds.
-Now the following is possible.

-    STO $Exp    :: 5 :: \frac{x^{2^n}}{1 - x^{2^{n+1}} }
-    STO $A      :: 5 :: \frac{1}{1 - x^{2^{n}}}
-    STO $B      :: 5 :: \frac{1}{1 - x^{2^{n+1}} }
-    STO $C      :: 5 :: \frac{1}{1 - x}
-    STO $D      :: 5 :: \frac{1}{1 - x^{2^{N+1}} }
-    STO $SumInf :: 5 :: \sum_{n=0}^\infty
-    STO $SumN   :: 5 :: \sum_{n=0}^N
-    STO $Final  :: 5 :: ◊SumInf \frac{1}{2021^{2^n} - 2021^{-2^n}}

-    Q*
-    QQ 2 :: Noting that $a^{b^c}$ means $a^{(b^c)}$, show that
-     » \[ ◊Exp = ◊A - ◊B. \]
-    QQ 1 :: Hence show \[ ◊SumN ◊Exp = ◊C - ◊D. \]
-    QQ 1 :: Let $x$ be a real number with $-1 < x < 1$.
-Show that
-     » \[ ◊SumInf ◊Exp = \frac{x}{1-x} \]
-     » by considering the behaviour of $◊SumN\dots$ as $N->\infty$.
-    QQ 2 :: Hence find \[ $Final. \]

-The result is a nice separation of the gnarlier mathematical content from the ordinary question text.
-It does not mean that the typesetting code is easy to *read*, but it does make it easier to write and easier to maintain.

-Another place where we might like to separate concerns is footnotes.
-Borrowing an example from https://www.bibliography.com/apa/using-footnotes-in-apa/, we could write:

-    STO fn1 :: 1 :: See Burquest (2010), especially chapter 5, for more
-    » information on this journalist's theory.
-    STO fn2 :: 1 :: From the chapter ``Theories of Photojournalism'', W.
-    » Jones and R. Smith, 2010, Photojournalism, 21, p.~122.
-Copyright 2007
-    » by Copyright Holder.
-Reprinted with permission.

-    Journalists examined---over several years\footnote{◊fn1}---the ancient
-    tools used in photojournalism.\footnote{◊fn2}

-Now the typesetting source code for the paragraph itself is easy to read.
-The messy details are out of the way, but are well within reach if maintenance is needed, and they only stick around in memory as long as they are needed.

-### About the design

-The instruction `STO` was inspired by high school calculators of the author's acquaintance, which use exactly that instruction to store a value in the chosen memory (A--F).
-It is suitable for use in LBT because it is short, easily remembered once learned, and is unlikely to clash with the name of a token an author might want to use.

-The lozenge ◊ is taken from Scribble, a document-preparation tool associated with the Racket programming language.
-The idea is to use a non-ASCII symbol so that is easy to spot and is not likely to clash with any symbols an author wants to use.
-But what if an author wants to use a lozenge?
-No problem. `◊ABC` wll only expand to the contents of a register if `ABC` is actually the name of a currently-defined register.
-Otherwise, it will simply render as it is written.

-Should the author be warned (via the logfile, say) if `◊ABC` is encountered but not resolved?
-Perhaps.
-But even if they are not, they will surely notice that the PDF output does not match their intention, and the lozenge will draw attention to itself?

-But how do you type the lozenge into your source code?
-That's up to you.
-It's not trivial, to be sure, but this drawback is greatly outweighed by the benefits of using it.
-You can copy the symbol from a website: unicode "Lozenge" with code 25CA.
-For what it's worth, I have an insert-mode mapping in my editor (neovim): `inoremap ,, ◊`.

-The time-to-live ticks down for every token that is processed. `STO` does not count.

-When a `STO` definition includes a register reference, it is expanded immediately.
-Like lines 2 and 4 of the following.

-    STO $Delta :: 4 :: b^2 - 4ac
-    STO $Num   :: 4 :: -b \pm \sqrt{◊Delta}
-    STO $Den   :: 4 :: 2a
-    STO $QF    :: 1000 :: x = \frac{◊Num}{◊Den}

-`◊QF` is long-lived.
-It does not matter that it relies on the short-lived `◊Num` and `◊Den` for its definition.

-When a line of parsed content is expanded into Latex, it is first scanned for any registers, and they are replaced with their value.
-There is no need for recursion as register values will not contain register references: those have already been expanded.

-A line of parsed content may *be* a register definition, with the "token" (it's really a built-in) `STO` and the arguments `{'$Den', '4', '2a'}`.
-Now say the current `statement_number` (a local variable in the expansion function) is 39.
-Then the mapping `Den -> { value = '\ensuremath{2a}', exp = 43 }` is inserted into the Map at `lbt.var.registers`.

-We don't bother to clear out expired registers; we just check whether they are expired before allowing their expansion to take place.

 ## Error messages

 Error messages are all coded in `lbt.err`, one function per error.
 An example is `lbt.err.E203_no_META_defined`.
 Each one calls the local function `E`, which prints the error message to screen and logfile and debug file, then exists the process.